 - Feel free to change up the fruit filling!
 A classic filling of just apples is DELICIOUS.
 You can not go wrong with an apple crisp, in my opinion!
 Or, do all pears or all blackberries.
 All of these options will be tasty; I am sure of it.

 - The fruit releases a lot of juice while baking.
 It’s natural, and it’s normal.
-However, if you find it annoying, you can remove some of the liquid after the crisp is baked, using a large spoon or by very carefully tilting the baking dish over a sink to dump some of it out.
-I know hearing that may sound a bit silly or even inconvenient, but it is what it is, the juice is a natural occurrence.
 I love the juice because once the crisp is scooped into a bowl and served with ice cream, it all comes together nicely.
 Some of the liquid soaks into the crumble topping, and some of the ice cream melts into the juice.
-It’s quite tasty!
+As the crisp cools, the juice will thicken as well.